SpaceshipxDev/litecrystal/file-sync.md

 ## Storage Location

 Originally task folders were downloaded under the user's **Downloads** directory.
-The Electron client now uses the Desktop instead, placing all task folders inside a single directory named **`Estera 数据库`**.
+The Electron client now uses the Desktop instead, placing all task folders inside a single directory named **`Estara 数据`**.
 For example:

 ```
-~/Desktop/Estera 数据库/<Task Folder>
+~/Desktop/Estara 数据/<Task Folder>
 ```

 This path is created automatically if it does not exist.
 All synchronization still works the same—files within each task folder are kept up to date with the server in both directions.